City Hall MRT station: History

+Planning

 The station, then named St Andrew's, was included in the early plans of the MRT network in May 1982.
 It was renamed to City Hall in November that year for historical reasons and to better reflect the area served.
 It was to be constructed as part of the Phase I MRT segment from the Novena to Outram Park stations; this segment was targeted to be completed by December 1987.
 This segment was given priority as it passes through areas that had a higher demand for public transport, such as the densely populated housing estates of Toa Payoh and Ang Mo Kio and the Central Area.
 The line aimed to relieve the traffic congestion on the Thomson–Sembawang road corridor.